HomeCurated VLOGEconomic Hitman on Power, Money and Transformation

 💣 Economic Hitman Confesses

-John Perkins, author of Confessions of an Economic Hitman, has spent decades reckoning with the role he played in advancing U.S. corporate and geopolitical interests around the globe.
-In this recent interview, he revisits the legacy of American intervention in Iran, recounting the consequences of the 1953 CIA-backed coup that ousted democratically elected Prime Minister Mohammad Mossadegh.
-That event, he says, planted the seeds of deep Iranian resentment—an emotion that continues to shape U.S.–Iran relations today.
+John Perkins, author of Confessions of an Economic Hitman, has spent decades reflecting on his role in advancing U.S. corporate and geopolitical power around the world.
+In a recent interview, he revisits the American-led coup in Iran in 1953 that removed the democratically elected Prime Minister Mohammad Mossadegh.
+Perkins says the event planted lasting resentment among Iranians, a sentiment that still influences U.S.–Iran relations today.

 📉 Engineering Debt and Control